hapax/hapax.github.io/outreach.md

 life of a theorist looks like.
 - [*Black holes and the information paradox*](assets/tnn.pdf) (2020).
 What happens if you drop your homework into a black hole?
-  We can experiment using bits and buckets.
+  We experiment using bits and buckets.

 The [UBC Physics Circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/) is an outreach program for high school students in the Vancouver